 Capture high-level technology requirements that align with the specific business unit's goals

-Every company is under tremendous pressure to compete at what can feel like an overwhelming pace.
-Innovation is the key to moving forward, and technology is the fuel that drives these projects.
+Every company is under tremendous pressure to compete.
+The pace can feel overwhelming.
+A well-planned roadmap is the key to moving forward, and technology is the foundational tool that supports every step forward.

 2. Strategic Thinker First, Then a Technologist